lb3361/gigatron-lb/extension-crazy/README.md

 This is work in progress.
 In fact this project may never go forward because it looks like an infinite time sink.

 The core of the board is a ATF1508AS CPLD with a 100 pins package mediating access to a fast CY7C1049G 512KB static ram.
-The CPLD essentially interposes itself between the SRAM socket and the actual memory.
-This SRAM is so fast that the CPLD can perform multiple read and writes during each Gigatron cycle.
+This static ram is fast enough to carry out multiple read and writes during each Gigatron cycle.
 One of them can be used to serve the Gigatron memory requests, the other ones can be used for many purposes such as generating the video signal while keeping the Gigatron CPU free for other tasks, possibly with a higher resolution than the normal Gigatron.